Oral cancer: Eastern Europe

 Hungary (23.3), Slovakia (16.4), and Romania (15.5) reported the highest incidences of oral and pharyngeal cancer.
 Hungary also recorded the highest incidence in both genders as well as the highest mortality rates in Europe.
 It is ranked third globally for cancer mortality rates.
 Cigarette smoking, excessive alcohol consumption, inequalities in the care received by people with cancer, and gender-specific systemic risk factors have been determined as the leading causes for the high morbidity and mortality rates in Hungary.

 Western Europe

 The incidence rates of oral cancer in western Europe found France, Germany and Belgium to be highest.
 The ASRs (per 100,000) were 15.0, 14.6, and 14.1, respectively.
 When filtered by gender category, the same countries rank top 3 for male, however, in different order of Belgium (21.9), Germany (23.1), and France (23.1).
-France, Belgium, and the Netherlands ranks highest for females, with ASRs 7.6, 7.0, and 7.0, respectively.
+France, Belgium, and the Netherlands rank highest for females, with ASRs 7.6, 7.0, and 7.0, respectively.